 I first heard about “laying siege to something” from Matt Lockett of Bound4Life.

-When he spoke recently at The Call's 222 Conference, he said his organization is praying from every possible angle for abortion to end in the United States.
+When he spoke awhile back at The Call’s 222 Conference, he said his organization is praying from every possible angle for abortion to end in the United States.

 For example, they are praying for: